You are here

 As part of the Five College Coastal and Marine Sciences program, Hampshire students have many opportunities to pursue an interdisciplinary study of marine and environmental issues both in the classroom and the field.
 In consultation with a faculty member, students choose from over 100 courses to structure a carefully planned program of study.
 Over 75 faculty members from the five campuses are affiliated with the Marine Sciences program, and several serve as members of its steering committee.
 Scientists have realized that the best solution for effectively combating environmental problems is by coordinating research efforts with experts in such diverse fields as public policy, history, government, economics, and law, and so marine science embodies Hampshire's interdisciplinary approach and goes beyond the natural science studies of biology, marine ecology, organic chemistry, geology, and oceanography.

 During the academic year, the program sponsors course-related field trips to local New England coastal sites, such as Mystic Seaport, Connecticut; the Darling Marine Laboratory, Maine; and the Marine Biological Laboratory in Woods Hole, Massachusetts.
-Additional field courses during the January term and spring break take students to a variety of tropical environments.
+Additional field courses during winter and spring break take students to a variety of tropical environments.
 Recent field courses have made use of locations in the Bahamas and the Virgin Islands.
 Program-sponsored trips are subsidized to keep student fees as low as possible.

 A monthly newsletter disseminates information about on-campus lectures and films as well as research positions, semester-long and summer programs of study, and career opportunities in the field.
 The program office houses a marine science library and posts announcements of volunteer positions as well as job listings to assist graduating students and alumni.